Sydney University Regiment: Today

 The Sydney University Regiment provides a series of training block (TB) courses to qualify officer cadets to graduate from the Royal Military College - Duntroon as a lieutenant in the Australian Army Reserve.
 An officer cadet must complete a total of five training blocks to graduate.
 In between training blocks officer cadets undertake a range of other training on Tuesday nights and over weekends.
 Officer cadets are also required to undertake fitness training in their personal time to meet the conditioning required for military courses.

 Sydney University Regiment also provides the opportunity for trainees to elect to undertake their Army Reserve Officer Training within a one-year time frame.
 Participants undertake their training block modules in close succession and then after graduation as a lieutenant will move into an allocated Australian Regular Army unit for the remainder of a year long full-time contract.
 During this time they are provided with exposure to a range of military experiences that will enhance their future Army Reserve service.
 At the conclusion of the one-year period participants will be fully qualified and posted to an Army Reserve unit.

 In June 2021, the Sydney University Regiment was referred to the Inspector-General of the Australian Defence Force (IGADF) by the Chief of Army, LTGEN Rick Burr, over concerns of a toxic culture at the regiment that saw widespread unacceptable behaviour, bullying, sexual harassment, illegal room searches, racial discrimination and other poor treatment of the cadets at the regiment by the regiment's training staff and commanders.
 Comcare, the federal work health and safety watchdog, also announced an investigation into the regiment's alleged abuse of its cadets.
-In July 2021, Senator Jacqui Lambie urgered parents not to send their children to the regiment as they would not be safe at the Regiment.
+In July 2021, Senator Jacqui Lambie urged parents not to send their children to the regiment as they would not be safe at the Regiment.
 As of November 2021, the investigation is on going and is believed to be investigating complaints from over 50 cadets from the regiment.